“Speaking up is the best way to start your life again. Knowing that I’m safe helps me to know that I’m a thriver now instead of a survivor.”

 Anna’s baby was born two weeks after she came into the shelter.
 One of our volunteers drove her to the hospital and was her “coach” during labor.
 When she came back with the baby, HDNBC staff and volunteers gave her a baby shower and decorated the door to her room with “It’s a Girl” signs.
 Anna and her mom were overwhelmed with the kindness that they had been shown and thrived emotionally.
 However, Anna had financial barriers to deal with.

-Although Anna had a good job as a teacher, because of her pregnancy, childbirth and her abusive situation, she had missed a lot of work for which she was not paid.
+Although Anna had a good job as a teacher, because of her pregnancy, childbirth, and her abusive situation, she had missed a lot of work for which she was not paid.
 Her husband had controlled all the money and she had come into the shelter penniless.
 HDNBC was able to pay her first month’s rent in her new apartment for her.
 We also referred her to people who had furniture and baby equipment that they wanted to donate.
-Anna, her mother and her newborn baby were able to move into a completely set-up apartment.
+Anna, her mother, and her newborn baby were able to move into a completely set-up apartment.

 Anna is in our Outreach support group now and continues to benefit from that program.
 She is a much happier and more self-confident woman now.
 She is looking forward to bringing up her daughter in a safe, non-abusive home.

-We often hear about the stories of physical abuse and it is easy to see the physical impacts it has on victims, but emotional, verbal and financial abuse often is not recognized as important as the physical.
+We often hear about the stories of physical abuse and it is easy to see the physical impacts it has on victims, but emotional, verbal, and financial abuse often is not recognized as important as the physical.
 The story I want to share with you is a story of a client who I will call Sharon.
 Sharon was a highly educated woman who was a stay-at-home mom.
 Sharon left work after she had a child who was diagnosed with special needs.

 Sharon’s abuser traveled constantly due to business.
 He frequently was out of town for weeks even months at a time.
-During these extended business trips, Sharon would be left with no gas money, no food and no resources.
-She frequently experienced long periods of time when her abuser would shut off or not pay for various utilities such as water, phone and electricity.
-During these times Sharon would be stressed out about how she would feed, clothe and transport her children.
+During these extended business trips, Sharon would be left with no gas money, no food, and no resources.
+She frequently experienced long periods of time when her abuser would shut off or not pay for various utilities such as water, phone, and electricity.
+During these times Sharon would be stressed out about how she would feed, clothe, and transport her children.
 This continued abuse caused severe depression.
 Sharon wanted to leave much sooner but her abuser put most of the bills in her name and would never pay them.
 He only paid the bills in his personal name in order to keep his credit intact.
 Sharon’s credit on the other hand was absolutely ruined!
-Therefore, even if she did leave her abuser, she had no credit to obtain housing, a car, or any other services she needed that was dependent on her credit.
+Therefore, even if she did leave her abuser, she had no credit to obtain housing, a car, or any other services she needed that were dependent on her credit.
 Her credit even prevented her from getting certain well-paying jobs.